taocpp/json/doc/Events-Interface.md

 ## Convenience Functions

-Functions that combine the similarly named Events consumers with a producer that generates Events from a Value.
+Functions that combine the similarly named Events Consumers with a Producer that generates Events from a Value.

 **The common namespace prefix `tao::json::` is omitted.**